 The Beauvais plant is a modern tractor production center.
 Over 915.000 tractors have been built here and nearly 80% of production is exported to over 60 different countries worldwide.
 Boosted by massive investments in build technologies, tooling, design, and efficiency staff numbers and expertise have grown to generate an output of up to 20,000 tractors a year.

-The AGCO Massey Ferguson R&D test laboratory is able to measure & validate every tractor component - engine, transmission, cabin, tools, whole tractor performances on test benches, or in real-drive.
+The AGCO Massey Ferguson R&D test laboratory is able to measure & validate every tractor component - engine, transmission, cabin, tools, and whole tractor performances on test benches, or in real drive.
 The testing facilities include:

 ● Semi-anechoic chamber

 ● Vibration test rig

 ● Bump Track test

 ● Hydraulic system & component